 "Our research aims to rectify this current unacceptable situation by creating comprehensive genetic knowledge linked with detailed information about adjustment in childhood that will be accessible to clinicians managing children with an Intellectual Disability."

 However, it's not just children that the research will use this information to help support.

-"That's why we have given our firm commitment to this key piece of research which will hopefully provide us with some much needed knowledge to help those families looking for answers about their children and risk in later life," she added.
+"That's why we have given our firm commitment to this key piece of research which will hopefully provide us with some much-needed knowledge to help those families looking for answers about their children and risk later life," she added.